 Bus Priority Project page banner

-Paying Tribute to Rosa Parks On Transit Equity Day
+Paying Tribute to Rosa Parks

 Park’s role highlighted racism in the public transit system and ignited change.
-It affirmed that transportation equity is a civil right and highlights the importance and great responsibility that all transit departments have to ensure that all residents are served equitably.
+It affirmed that transportation equity is a civil right and highlighted the importance and great responsibility that all transit departments have to ensure that all residents are served equitably.

-At the Montgomery County Department of Transportation, everything we do is through a lens of equity.
+At the Montgomery County Department of Transportation, everything we do is measured through a lens of equity.
 Bus fares have been reduced to $1, from the $2 pre-pandemic fare, to make transit more affordable and the department honors local programs providing free rides to seniors, people with disabilities, and county youth

 Our mission is to move people and connect places with seamless, equitable transportation options that are safe, environmentally responsible, and support economic growth and vibrancy in Montgomery County.